Elektroarzt/simplebus2-mqtt-bridge/README.md

  SimpleBus/SetRingToOpenTime    | 1 ...
 1440             | activate 'ring to open' for x minutes (max.
 24hrs)
  SimpleBus/SetGain              | 2 ...
 40               | set gain factor of the amplifier U4
  SimpleBus/SetComparatorVoltage | 100 ...
 1500           | set threshold of the comparator U6 to x millivolts, e.g. 250 mV
+ SimpleBus/StartConfigMode      | ON                     | start web configuration portal on IP address 192.168.4.1
+ SimpleBus/StartTeachIn         | ON                     | activate teach-in routine, learns intercom address from the bus

 ### Dependencies
 The following components are required to build the firmware.
 Other versions may also work but are not tested.